A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Results

 \subsection{Position and Proper Motion}

-Fitting for position over the entire dataset yields a value that is entirely inconsistent with VLA imaging positions and prior timing-based positions.
+Fitting for position over the entire dataset yields a value that is inconsistent with VLA imaging positions and prior timing-based positions.
 The source of this discrepancy is two sided.
 Eclipse variability during long integrations can cause systematic positional offsets in VLA imaging \citep[for further discussion of positional uncertainties, see][]{FG2000}.
-On the other hand, long-term pulsar timing systematics also produce massive uncertainties and can strongly affect the position signal in the timing data.
+On the other hand, long-term pulsar timing systematics also produce uncertainties and can bias the position measured in the timing analysis.
 However, fitting for position over just 2-3 years of data at a time produces reasonable positions that are both self-consistent and consistent with the proper motion measured by \textit{Gaia} \citep{ClusterPM}.
-While we cannot get extremely precise positions with this method, short-term timing is good enough to allow multi-wavelength follow-ups, with the caveat that Ter5A's very low ecliptic latitude ($\beta = -1.4\degree$) means declination measurements via timing are highly imprecise.
+While we cannot get extremely precise positions with this method, as Figure~\ref{fig:positions} shows, it is possible to achieve sub-arcsecond positions, with the caveat that Ter5A's very low ecliptic latitude ($\beta = -1.4\degree$) means declination measurements via timing are highly imprecise.

-Fitting for proper motion over the entire dataset likewise produces nonsensical results; again, long-term timing systematics skew the proper motion measurements.
+Fitting for proper motion over the entire dataset likewise produces unphysical results; again, long-term timing systematics skew the proper motion measurements.
+Throughout this paper, we often present measurement uncertainties for the last two significant digits in parenthesis after the measurement.
 Timing over the entire dataset measures a proper motion in the RA direction of $-1.53(11)$\,mas/yr and in the Dec direction of $-24.5(3.2)$\,mas/yr.
 The dispersion in the proper motion of Terzan 5 stars is $\sim$0.5\,mas/yr \citep{PMdispersion,GAIAEDR3}, so while the RA-proper motion is plausible in comparison with \textit{Gaia}-measured values ($-1.53(11)$\,mas/yr compared to $-1.989(68)$\,mas/yr) \citep{ClusterPM}, the declination-proper motion radically differs ($-24.5(3.2)$\,mas/yr compared to $-5.243(66$)\,mas/yr).
 The source of this discrepancy is likely a combination of the effects of low ecliptic latitude on declination precision and covariance with other measured parameters.